johnpuddephatt/zwl/src/posts/sustainability-in-the-workplace-why-it-matters-leedsbyexample.md

 Our aim is to replicate the success of #LeedsbyExample on-the-go recycling to all aspects of environmental sustainability in the workplace from supply chain/procurement, energy and water to travel, catering, waste and recycling.

 From this month, we’ll be out visiting businesses across Leeds.
-We’re already working with Direct Line Insurance, True North TV, Hays Recruitment, Emovis, Platform and others.
+We’re already working with Direct Line Insurance, True North TV, Hays Recruitment, Bruntwood and others.

 **If you work in the city and would like us to visit your organisation, [GET IN TOUCH. ](info@zerowasteleeds.org.uk)**